6 things to watch out for with store credit cards

 One of the only things more frustrating than paying interest on a high-interest credit card is making a payment and still getting hit with late fees and penalty APRs because you didn’t pay quite enough, or you missed the due date.

 Many store credit card issuers treat less-than-minimum payments and late payments the same way.
 Let’s say your minimum payment is $50, but you can’t afford to pay that much.
-Even if you pay a portion of your minimum payment, Gap could hit you with a late fee that costs you up to $40.
-Worse yet, a late or less-than-minimum payment on the My Best Buy® Visa® Card would send your account into default.
+Even if you pay a portion of your minimum payment, you could get hit with a late fee that costs you up to $40.

 Beyond the immediate financial consequences, late payments and less-than-minimum payments could also harm your credit.
 Late payments can stay on your credit reports for up to seven years — so even after you catch up and make the payment, they may not go away.